pgragnic/DataEngineering/6. Capstone Project/readme.md

 - Rename location column to country
 - Convert fields to integer or numeric depending of their type

-## Step 3: Define the Data Model
+## Data Model

-- Map out the conceptual data model and explain why you chose that model
-- List the steps necessary to pipeline the data into the chosen data model

-### Data model

-Since the purpose of this data warehouse is for OLAP and BI app usage, we will model these data sets with star schema data modeling.
+Since the purpose of this datawarehouse is for OLAP and BI app usage, we will model these data sets with star schema data modeling.

 See ERD below:
 ![ERD](images/erd.png)

-### Data Pipeline
+## Data Pipeline

 ![Data Pipeline](images/data-pipeline.png)

+covid_api_sraping.ipynb

-- Reads all the CSV files from "data\csse_covid_19_data\csse_covid_19_daily_reports\" to fill fact_covid table
+- Retrieve the COVID19 data from GitHub API and save them in directory "data\csse_covid_19_data\csse_covid_19_daily_reports\"

+covid_processing.ipynb

-- Read static CSV files:
+- Read CSV files
-  - countries.csv in dim_countries
+- Transform data with Pandas and Spark
-  - exposure.csv in dim_exposure
+- Write the data in PostGresSQL
-  - vaccination.csv on dim_vaccination

-## Step4: Run ETL to Model the Data
+data_quality.ipynb

+- check data quality

+## Tools

+**Requests**: this is a very basic library for web scraping.
+This tool does not parse the HTML data retrieved but in my case it was not necessary as the raw data is in CSV format

+**Pandas**: for data transoformation pandas is very efficient and offers a good data representation

+**Apache Sark**: Spark is very efficient to process huge amount of data in parallel and provides by default a set of tools for SQL

+**PostGres**: for this project a relational database seems to be the good choice for analytics purpose

+## Other Scenarios

+The data was increased by 100x: I would use AWS EMR for the processing part and Redshift for datawarehousing.
+These 2 AWS services offer performance and scability.

+The pipelines would be run on a daily basis by 7 am every day: Apache Airflow could be used for building up a ETL data pipeline to regularly update the date.

+The database needed to be accessed by 100+ people: I would use Redshift as it can accept up to 500 concurrent connections.